Services

 A child may see a Speech Pathologist if they are experiencing:

-• Difficulty saying sound and being understood by others.
+• Difficulty saying sounds and being understood by others.

 • Difficulty using words and sentences to communicate.